 Peer Reviewed Manuscripts

 In the Shadow of the Palms: More-Than-Human Becomings in West Papua.
 Duke University Press.
-Forthcoming.
+In press.

 Eating and Being Eaten: The Meanings of Hunger in a West Papuan Village.
 In preparation.